inv2004/ttop/README.md

 # [data]
 # path = "/var/log/ttop" # custom storage path (default = if exists /var/log/ttop, else ~/.cache/ttop )

+# Trigger is any external script or command which receives text from ttop into stdin + some envs
 [[trigger]]              # telegram example on_alert = true          # execute trigger on alert (true if no other on_* provided) on_info = true           # execute trigger without alert (default = false)